danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Small memory footprint

-In a number of use cases above, devices in class 1 of constrained nodes according to the taxonomy presented in [1] are typically used.
-In the case where sensors in a system are very numerous and small price differences become important, or where the energy budget is extremely tight, it is beneficial to reduce the memory usage towards the bottom end of this class.
-Over-the-air updating can reduce the available ROM significantly.
+Most of the use cases above require devices in class 1 of constrained nodes [1].
+In cases where small price differences become important or the energy budget is particularly tight, it becomes useful to reduce the memory usage towards the bottom range of this class.
+Over-the-air updating can also constrain ROM if two images are stored.

-- specifically mention the relationship with low energy
--

-RIOT aims to be usable on low-end devices starting at ~2 KiB RAM, for optimized applications, requiring extra configuration where appropriate (which is provided in those modules).
-It aims to provide out-of-the-box functionality for the
+RIOT aims to be usable on low-end devices starting at ~2 KiB RAM with optimizations and specialised modules.
+For the median of class 1 devices, RIOT provides the required functionality in default configurations and main modules.
-Idea:
-- default config/easy to use/all required functionaliyt for the body of use cases above

-  - tradeoff between ease of use and small memory footprint, allowing for configurability

-- brief description of networking/sensing functionality provided median of class 1 devices (~10 KiB RAM, ~100 KiB ROM).
-RIOT aims to provide a (keep description broad)

-[specific techniques and details we use to reduce the memory footprint]
-- multiple network stacks/crypto algorithms/sensors that do the same thing/etc
-  so that people can select lower resource thing or higher resource thing
-- configurability of individual modules to optimize memory (vs certain functionality)
-- try and get things for free by using smart design and using good practices
-- optimize API design for memory usage (by being judicious about functionality, more flexibility and onus on application developer to write optimized and safe code)
-- trade off against run time performance leans towards optimized memory in a sensible manner
-- Statically configured features where feasible
-- keep the kernel small and build functionality on top of it

-[TODO: lean towards language like "feasible", "judicious" - i.e. so that it's guidelines not hard rules.
-Can give examples rather than full details.
-Can shift details elsewhere and reference them]

-[tradeoffs with other design goals and how to resolve]
-- learning curve
-- flexibility/extensibility
-- never cut corners when it comes to stability (essentials of error handling for things that are out of the software's control)

-- OTA requires twice the ROM now
+Where possible, the memory footprint is reduced for free by taking time to find optimal solutions.
+The kernel is kept minimal and functionality added with other modules.
+Error handling is the minimum required to guarantee stability.
+Implementations often lean towards saving memory over run-time performance.
+APIs often implement less functions that are more flexible and place the onus on the application developer to write a good program.
+However, easier to use functions which aren't linked if they aren't used are often available as well.
+Where there is a tradeoff of memory usage with versatility, build time configuration is sometimes employed to only include certain functionality, with the default configuration addressing the most important use cases and leaning towards a reduced learning curve.

 ## Short learning curve

-Users of RIOT want to be able to develop and deploy their products in as short a time as possible, with as little extra learning and specialized knowledge as possible.
-This means support for standards such as POSIX and a range of widely-used languages, out-of-the-box examples, simple build configuration, and tools and platforms that support RIOT.
-Ease of use is, however, subject to the robustness and resilience requirements below.

-[todo: mention defining application logic only where appropriate]

-Developers, likewise, should be able to start contributing in as short a time as possible, and so the design and APIs should remain clear and generally follow common and easy to understand principles, unless there are strong benefits that directly achieve operational goals.
+For prototyping and research, and to reduce the time to market of all use cases above (for example, in a startup scenario), a short learning curve is beneficial.

+RIOT aims to require a minimal amount of RIOT-specific learning for the developers using it to build the products above.
+In many cases they will be embedded C developers without RIOT experience.
+In some cases, especially use case 1.2, they may have only basic programming knowledge.
+In a startup scenario, development may be done by someone who is more familiar with high level scripting languages than with C.

+For experienced C developers, the learning curve is reduced by customarily following systems and networking standards such as POSIX, C99, libc, and standards defined in IETF RFCs and elsewhere that have reached a sufficient level of validation.
+For less experienced developers, out-of-the-box examples are provided which only require simple changes for their application.
+High level scripting languages increase accessibility to developers from other fields, allowing them to focus on the business logic.
+Where there is a tradeoff with other design goals, a default configuration can provide a reduced learning curve and central functionality, with more versatility or optimization available through specific configurations.

 ## Interoperability

+In use cases where RIOT nodes are communicating with non-RIOT nodes or gateways, it is necessary to ensure that stable communication is possible.
+In development scenarios where a third-party library or driver may be required, it is useful for integration to be possible with a minimal development time.

+RIOT nodes aim to be interoperable with other nodes, meaning that a RIOT node provides a communication protocol which is familiar to other nodes.
+It either handles communication successfully, or fails in a manner which is in accordance with the relevant specification, if such a failure is allowed.
+RIOT aims to be able to integrate third-party software components with minimal patching.

-In order to ensure the interoperability of devices running RIOT with ones that do not, open network protocol standards, e.g. IETF protocols, are customarily used.
-To take full advantage of the largest pool of third party software, systems standards, e.g. the ANSI C standard (C99), are customarily used.
-We may provide non-core modules which break from this (alongside modules which do not) if there are compelling reasons that serve other design philosophies.
-Where standards are phrased in such a way that particular aspects are open to be implemented in different ways, or not implemented at all, these aspects will be considered with reference to other design philosophies and to user needs.
+To achieve this, open network protocol standards, e.g. IETF protocols, are customarily used.
+To take full advantage of the largest pool of third party software, systems standards, e.g. C99, are customarily used.
+When there are compelling reasons to optimize outside these standards, non-core modules are sometimes developed, which do not present themselves as compliant.
+Where standards are phrased in such a way that particular parts are open to be implemented in different ways, or not implemented at all, these can be considered with reference to other design philosophies and the needs of the main use cases we address.

 ## Vendor and technology independence

-To achieve interoperability between heterogeneous nodes, and to protect freedom 0 of the four essential freedoms [4], RIOT is agnostic of the vendor and technologies of the hardware.
-Vendor libraries are typically avoided, to preclude lock-in and minimize code duplication.
-No vendor, protocol, microcontroller, transceiver, sensor, actuator, or any other technical component is tied into through design decisions.
-None is preferred over any other for any reason other than the reasons detailed in the other design philosophies.
+The use cases RIOT address are varied and so are the available technologies.
+For each use case, there are different technologies and hardware that make the most sense.
+Additionally, RIOT is Free Software and allows users to run it as they wish, for any purpose [4].

+RIOT aims to be completely agnostic of vendors and technologies, providing support for hardware or standards based only on their ability to meet user requirements.
+None is tied into through design decisions.
+This aims to allow users to change vendors and technologies with minimal development effort, and also prevents code duplication.

+Vendors or technologies that are preferable over others are often used for their strengths, while avoiding lock-in.

 ## Energy efficiency

-RIOT nodes should be able to survive for years without running out of power.
+A number of targeted use cases require some degree of energy efficiency, but especially remote sensing, where nodes may be remote, not connected to power infrastructure, and required to collect data for a number of years.

-RIOT software likewise needs to be optimized with respect to minimizing power consumption, needs to be able to manage power and energy, and be possibly able to support energy harvesting capabilities.
+RIOT aims to allow nodes to minimize energy consumption, manage energy, and potentially harvest energy from the environment.

+RIOT employs a tickless scheduler, which allows devices to sleep for longer timescales.
+This trades off against learning curve in the case when a developer is writing a nontrivial multithreaded program.
+Examples and higher level abstractions are sometimes written to allow users to develop usable remote sensing applications quickly without explicitly handling multithreading themselves.

+## Real-time capabilities

+Sensing use cases require nodes to collect data with some degree of timing accuracy.
+Control applications meanwhile demand harder timing constraints.

+RIOT aims to achieve soft real-time guarantees for most use cases, with harder real-time guarantees possible where required.
+Programs can sleep for timescales of the order of hours, or achieve sub-millisecond accuracy.

-## Soft real-time capabilities
+Soft real-time capabilities

-The low-frequency sensing applications targeted by RIOT do not typically have precise timing and hard real-time requirements.
-RIOT therefore provides soft real-time capabilities out-of-the-box.
-However, RIOT users may also wish to use the operating system in control or high frequency data capture applications, and in such a case, harder real-time guarantees and more accurate timing should be achievable at the expense of power consumption and configuration difficulty.
-[todo]: point out that timing needs to be accurate at low values for control applications and also able to sleep for hours in the case of remote sensing applications.
-- If you use it correctly you can build hard real-time applications if you know what you're doing
+involving low frequency, less accurate ticks are therefore available with default configurations and higher level software abstractions, to address sensing applications.
+RIOT's scheduler also makes it possible with more expertise to write programs requiring sub microsecond timing precision and harder real time guarantees, involving specific configuration where necessary.

 ## Internet security

-Adequate security in all cases is non-negotiable.
-The success of the emerging IoT industry is highly dependent on whether constrined nodes can be protected against threats from sources that have far more computational resources than them.
+In all use cases, security is a fundamental requirement.
+In the case of smart home devices, user privacy and compromise of devices for further attacks have been of particular media interest in recent years.
+In the case of building management or control applications, it is crucial for safety that the system cannot be compromised and operated by a malicious actor.

-Note that "adequate security" use case dependent, and depends on the threats that a device may reasonably experience as well as the penalty if those threats are realised.
-RIOT however will cover potential shortcomings in programming or configuration in all use cases and assure security nonetheless.
+RIOT aims to ensure the security required for each use case, depending on the threats that a device may reasonably experience as well as the penalty if those threats are realised.
+It also provides over-the-air updating to deploy security patches.

--OTA update addresses this
+Security can come at a cost of a learning curve.
+Security against reasonable threats is however a hard requirement and implementations should reduce the learning curve only as far as possible and guarantee security despite potential user errors in programming or configuration.

 ## Stability

-RIOT's reputation is tied to the robustness of the products that build upon it.
+Remote sensing use cases demand that nodes continue to run for years without manual intervention.
+Control applications demand that nodes remain stable during their use period, or fail in a controlled way so that the failure can be handled elsewhere in the system.

+RIOT aims to achieve this stability on all supported hardware.

+Extensive, continuous manual and automated testing is deployed to detect bugs.
-The users should never be able to cut corners in such a way that the products are not production ready, even given tight resource constraints.
-The use of static memory unless absolutely necessary, and always in the kernel, facilitates the stability of the system even given tight resource constraints.
+The use of static memory unless absolutely necessary, and always in the kernel, prevents out of memory errors during runtime.
+Where stability trades off against ease of use, stability always takes precedence, and should always be guaranteed despite potential user errors.

+## Constrained networking
-[TODO: comms robustness - put both in this section] Communication is typically constrained in situations where nodes are:

-- Distant from each other or a gateway
-- Low transmission power and separated by physical barriers such as walls.
+Communication is typically constrained in remote sensing use cases where nodes are distant from each other, or in building automation or smart home use cases where nodes are low transmission power and separated by physical barriers such as walls.

-This requires physical layer protocols that can cope with high loss and low bandwidth.
+RIOT aims to maintain stable communication channels, achieving the required bandwidth in constrained mesh networking situations.

-Additionally, nodes are low resource and cannot support traditional TCP/IP stack protocols.
-RIOT therefore supports emerging protocols that are the best available to handle these challenging conditions, as well as as a validation platform for them.
+The protocols selected are the best available to handle these conditions, that have achieved a sufficient level of validation.
+Where this trades off against ...

+[TODO: tradeoffs]
+- memory usage?
+- ease of use?

 ## Versatility

-As indicated above, RIOT addresses a wide variety of use cases in the IoT.
-This means that it is unbiased regarding the protocols and technologies supported.
-8-bit to 32-bit MCUs, a wide range of boards, and a wide range of use cases are supported.
-Features are implemented flexibly and, where possible, decomposably and configurably, so that as wide a range of our addressed use cases and device resource requirements are supported.
-If a protocol, sensor, actuator or microcontroller is not yet supported, it can be implemented on top of, or underneath, low-level APIs as easily as any other.
+The use cases above require a range of hardware support and different performance.
+As a general purpose IoT OS, RIOT aims to provide everything required to cover them in its code base or supported packages.

+The boards and sensors we support are continuously increased while aiming for stability on all of them.
+Performance is generally kept as application nonspecific as possible, especially in default configurations.

 ## Modularity

-RIOT defines self-contained building blocks, to be combined in different configurations.
-This caters both for versatile use cases and for memory constraints.
-It also enables a highly distributed community to separate development work while reducing the risk of knock-on effects across the system.
+To address a range of applications, and allow users to only use the memory they need, RIOT defines self-contained building blocks, to be combined in different configurations.
+These blocks can also be developed separately, which is useful for a distributed community.
-Related to this, it allows third parties to develop modules, expanding development efforts from just the RIOT community and repo.

-There is a balance to be struck, however: too fine-grained can come at a cost of unnecessary complexity, higher resources, and difficulty of understanding.
+The degree of modularity is fairly stable, and aims to be similar across different types of module.
+In general, application developers shouldn't want to split modules, but they shouldn't be unneccesarily fine-grained either.

 ## Cross-hardware portability

+[requirements of use case]
+[details of design goal in RIOT context]
+[tradeoffs]
 Development should be able to be done once and run on any platform using RIOT.
 Most of the code is portable across supported hardware.
 To achieve this with reduced development effort in porting, the hardware is abstracted and the APIs